matt-harvey/tabulo/README.md

 ## Features

-* Presents a [DRY API](#adding-columns): column- not row-based, so that header and body rows are automatically in sync
+* Presents a [DRY API](#adding-columns) that is column-based, not row-based, so that header and body rows are automatically in sync
 * Set [fixed column widths](#fixed-column-widths), then either [wrap](#overflow-handling)
   or [truncate](#overflow-handling) the overflow
 * Alternatively, [&ldquo;pack&rdquo;](#pack) the table so that columns are auto-sized to their